 The Koinonia Foundation Gala is a semi-formal event where Knoxville's community leaders come together for an evening of generosity to celebrate the lifetime experience of our Legacy Camps and We Adapt Programs.
 As a network of professionals in Knox County and surrounding areas, we see an incredible opportunity to be a catalyst of change by supporting citizens with disabilities and University of Tennessee students.

 Friday, October 15th , 2021 | Bridgewater Place

-The Koinonia Foundation Gala will be held Friday, October 25th at Bridgewater Place.
-Guests will enjoy an evening of cocktails, live music from the Diva and the Black Tie Affair, program led by WVLT’s Amanda Hara, Keynote Speech by Knox County Mayo, Glenn Jacobs, and testimonies about the impact of our services from our participants.
+The Koinonia Foundation Gala will be held Friday, October 15th at Bridgewater Place.
+Guests will enjoy an evening of fun, fellowship, food, and dancing.
+Our Program will be led by WVLT's Amanda Hara and you will hear testimonies about the impact of our services..

 Koinonia means 'fellowship' and 'caring community’ in Greek.
 This is exactly what we strive to create by providing an enriching and inclusive experience that fosters emotional, social, and physical benefits to all our participants.
 We hope that you too will join our caring community that contributes to our students, families, and citizens with disabilities in Knoxville.